Vyral/base-template/join-our-team.md

 * Consistent income
 * Opportunities for personal and career growth

-Beyond the things I’ve already mentioned, we also provide an environment that is incredibly conducive to success. **We are available to prospects and clients 7 days a week, because we are truly a full-time business.**
+Beyond the things I’ve already mentioned, we also provide an environment that is incredibly conducive to success. **We are available to prospects and clients 7 days a week because we are truly a full-time business.**

 We give our agents every opportunity to learn, grow, take on leads, and, ultimately, close transactions.
 The buyer agent number that is found on all our signage sends calls directly to all the agents in our office.
 And this is just one of the many ways we generate leads. **We also utilize, pay-per-click advertising, Zillow and social media, and we have a high-quality CRM.**